New York City Enacts Small Business Credit for Commercial Rent Tax

 By Alissa Graffius, SALT senior associate

-Nonetheless, failure to identify and comply with local taxes can give rise to significant exposure if the noncompliance extends for a lengthy period.
+Nonetheless, failure to identify and comply with local taxes can give rise to significant exposure if the noncompliance extends for a lengthy period of time.
 One such local tax that we see taxpayers overlook from time to time is New York City’s Commercial Rent Tax (“CRT”).
-This article provides a high-level summary of the tax and explains a recent tax credit that was enacted to provide CRT relief for small businesses and is effective beginning July 1, 2018.
+This article provides a high level summary of the tax and explains a recent tax credit that was enacted to provide CRT relief for small businesses and is effective beginning June 1, 2018.1

-The CRT is imposed at the rate of 6 percent of base rent paid by any tenant for space used in carrying on any trade, business or commercial activity.
-The tenant pays the tax and files the required quarterly tax return; landlords do not collect and remit the tax on behalf of the tenant.
-The tax applies only to locations that are in the Borough of Manhattan and south of the center line of 96th Street.
-There are also exemptions for certain uses in the southern part of Manhattan south of Murray Street as well as the designated “World Trade Center Area.”
-Additionally, tenants are permitted a deduction equal to 35 percent of base rent (i.e., paying tax on 65 percent of base rent and making the effective CRT rate 3.9 percent) and any tenant whose annualized base rent is less than $250,000 (before the 35 percent deduction) is exempt from the tax.
+The CRT is imposed at the rate of 6% of base rent2 paid by any tenant for space used in carrying on any trade, business, or commercial activity.3 The tenant pays the tax and files the required quarterly tax return – landlords do not collect and remit the tax on behalf of the tenant.
+The tax applies only to locations that are in the Borough of Manhattan and south of the center line of 96th Street.4 There are also exemptions for certain uses in the southern part of Manhattan south of Murray Street as well as the designated “World Trade Center Area.”5 Additionally, tenants are permitted a deduction equal to 35% of base rent (i.e., paying tax on 65% of base rent and making the effective CRT rate 3.9%) and any tenant whose annualized base rent is less than $250,000 (before the 35% deduction) is exempt from the tax.6

-The rent factor is one if a tenant’s base rent is less than $500,000.
-If a tenant’s base rent is at least $500,000 but not more than $550,000, the rent factor is a fraction, the numerator of which is $550,000 less the base rent amount and the denominator of which is $50,000.
-Ultimately, tenants with over $550,000 of base rent or over $10 million of total income will not receive a credit because either the rent factor or the income factor will be zero.
+The rent factor is one if a tenant’s base rent is no more than $500,000.
+If a tenant’s base rent is more than $500,000 but less than $550,000, the rent factor is a fraction, the numerator of which is $550,000 less the base rent amount and the denominator of which is $50,000.
+Ultimately, tenants with at least $550,000 of base rent or at least $10 million of total income will not receive a credit because either the rent factor or the income factor will be zero.
 On the other hand, tenants with $500,000 or less of base rent and $5 million or less in total income will receive a full credit and no longer pay the CRT.

 Similar to sales tax liability, noncompliance with the CRT can result in significant exposure in a short period of time.
-This new credit will provide some CRT relief to small business who pay less than $550,000 in rent.
-Aprio’s SALT group can help businesses understand any local tax obligations that may exist to ensure that such business do not generate unexpected tax exposure.
+This new credit will provide some CRT relief to small businesses that pay less than $550,000 in rent.
+Aprio’s SALT group can assist businesses understand any local tax obligations that may exist in order to ensure that such business do not generate unexpected tax exposure.
 We constantly monitor these and other important state and local tax issues, and we will include any significant developments in future issues of the Aprio SALT Newsletter.

 This article was featured in the February 2018 SALT Newsletter.